Maxon-Computer/Cinema-4D-DevKitchen-2018/README.md

 # DevKitchen 2018

-> This repository is provided as a legacy repository and its not actively maintained.
+> :warning: This an archived legacy repository which is not actively maintained.

 Contains the examples shown at the DevKitchen 2018 occurred in Frankfurt during the SuperMeet 2018 on 1st and 2nd of November 2018.